Doctor Zhivago (TV series): Part II

 After Russia's involvement with the War ends in 1917, Zhivago returns to Moscow and to his wife Tonya, son Sasha, and his uncle Alexander, whose house in Moscow has been divided into tenements by the new Soviet government.
 Zhivago briefly returns to work at a hospital where his old friend, Misha Gordon, is now director.
 Despite supporting the revolution, Zhivago is suspected of having bourgeois tendencies as he refuses to comply with the official line on the prevalence of epidemics.
-Gordon arranges for travel passes and documents in order for Zhivago and his family to escape from the continuing unrest in Moscow to the far away Gromeko estate at Varykino in the Ural Mountains.
-Zhivago, Tonya, Sasha and Alexander board a heavily guarded cattle truck train.
-They are informed that they will be travelling through contested territory, which is being secured by the infamous Bolshevik commander named Strelnikov.
+Gordon arranges for travel passes and documents for Zhivago and his family to escape from the continuing unrest in Moscow to the far away Gromeko estate at Varykino in the Ural Mountains.
+Zhivago, Tonya, Sasha, and Alexander board a heavily guarded cattle truck train.
+They are informed that they will be traveling through the contested territory, secured by the infamous Bolshevik commander named Strelnikov.

 While the train is stopped at a siding, Zhivago wanders away.
 He stumbles across the armoured train of Strelnikov.
 Yuri recognizes Strelnikov as the former Pasha Antipov.
 After a tense interview, Strelnikov informs Yuri that Lara is now living in the town of Yuriatin, then occupied by the anti-communist White Army.
 He allows Zhivago to return to his family.

-The family lives a peaceful life in Varykino for the next year and a half until Zhivago finds Lara in nearby Yuriatin, at which point they surrender to their long-repressed feelings and begin an affair.
+The family lives a peaceful life in Varykino for the next year and a half until Zhivago finds Lara in nearby Yuriatin, and they surrender to their long-repressed feelings and begin an affair.
 When Tonya becomes pregnant, Yuri breaks off with Lara, only to be abducted and conscripted into service by Communist partisans.